-This scallop casserole is delicious as either an entree or a side dish.
+This scallop casserole is delicious as either an entrée or a side dish.
 Scallops are healthy and full of protein.
-Learn how to make this delicious dish.
+Learn how to make this delicious dish, one of my favorite seafood recipes.

 When you get married, you inherit some things.
 In-laws are a good example.
 Sure you’re marrying your spouse, but if they have family, in-laws come with the territory.